Stocks fall as yields continue to climb; GameStop surges

-Stocks were mostly lower in the early going Thursday as the recent theme of the market — rising bond yields and falling prices of technology companies — continued to weigh on trading.
+Stocks moved solidly lower Thursday as the recent theme of the market — rising bond yields and falling prices of technology companies — continued to weigh on trading.

-Shares of companies embraced by online retail investors earlier this year were sharply higher, including GameStop, which surged 50%.
+Shares of several companies embraced by online retail investors earlier this year were sharply higher, including GameStop, which surged 55%.

 Global stock markets have soared over the past six months on optimism about coronavirus vaccines and central bank promises of abundant credit to support struggling economies.
 Those sentiments have faltered due to warnings the rally might be too early and that inflation might rise.